chadcooper/sjc-arcuser/article.md

 ![Figure OO.
 Selecting a Code Red notification polygon for export with the Extract Code Red tool.
 The polygon gets exported out as a shapefile, zipped up, and presented to the user for download.](images/advisory-manager-application-3.png)

-Advisory Manager is also used to manage the statuses of drinking water advisories.
+Advisory Manager is also used to manage the status of drinking water advisories.
 Following a recent water main break, SJCUD's Environmental Manager quickly created a Boil Water Notice for the impacted customers and pushed that information out to the public.
 Once the lab tests determined that the water was safe for consumption it was just as easy to issue a retraction; so easy in fact that the retraction was issued using Advisory Manager on a mobile phone from a tennis court.
-This anytime/anywhere application use makes the flow of information from the Utility to their customers smooth and virtually instantaneous.
+This anytime/anywhere application makes the flow of information from the Utility to their customers smooth and virtually instantaneous.

 ### Community